Hawks win the 2014 AFL Grand Final

-The 2014 AFL season will be played over 25 weeks and will start in the middle of March with an opening round that will be spread over 2 weeks.
+The 2014 AFL season was played over 25 weeks and will start in the middle of March with an opening round that was spread over 2 weeks.

 The season will remain at 22 rounds with a second bye introduced for every club in 2014.